Antiquake-rs/antiquake-rs/DEVNOTES.md

 #### Next Steps

  -plan how to load BSP  collision boxes into ECS as a resource

+// MOVE these to ECS !!

+//bsp_data: Rc<BspData>,
+//leaves: Option<Vec<BrushLeaf>>,

+--there is collision code in common-bsp-mod

+Maybe leaves DO need to be in the ecs -- maybe a leaf   has a collision hull AND a range of faces to render ...

+ -see hull_for_entity
+ -pre compute collision hulls while loading in

  - maybe we render the brushes from ECS  -- ? ? so its unified

  -  build in gravity and collision for the player character